jan-sekanina/cwnano-micro-ecc/installation.md

 Also, make sure that you enable "NewAE Technology Inc. ChipWhisperer Nano" in the "Devices" -> "USB" settings.

+After you run the VM please update the repository to the latest version, run the following commands:

+    cd ~/cwnano-micro-ecc$
+    git pull

+If there are any issues with pulling please run

+    git reset --hard

+and then

+    git pull

 See [troubleshooting.md](/troubleshooting.md) for more info.

 ## Installing everything yourself